 Types of penetration testing

-This section explores six types of penetration testing, including vulnerabilities targeted/attack vectors and technologies used, and differentiates between black box and white box penetration testing
+This section explores types of penetration testing, differentiates black box from white box penetration testing, and explores possible risks of penetration testing

-• Compare black box penetration testing and white box penetration testing methods.
+Compare black box and white box penetration testing methods

 Types of penetration testing